These fried chicken burgers are ultra crispy and absolutely bursting with flavour. Better still, they couldn’t be easier to make.

 What’s the best oil to use?

 You’ll want to use an oil with a high smoking point like vegetable/sunflower/rapeseed oil.
-Olive oil is not suitable for deep frying as it has a low smoking point.
+Olive oil is not suitable for deep frying as it has a lower smoking point.

 How long to deep fry the chicken?

-This will entirely depend on the thickness and size of your chicken, but as a rough guide you’re talking around 4-5mins, then flip and continue for another 2-3mins until fully golden and crisp.
+This will entirely depend on the thickness and size of your chicken, but as a rough guide, you’re talking around 6-8mins total.
 But again, this will depend on the size of your chicken.
 In all cases you want the internal temp of the chicken to reach 75C/165F.
-Also take into consideration the chicken will continue to cook slightly once removed from the oil.
+Also, take into consideration that the chicken will continue to cook slightly once removed from the oil.

 holding fried chicken above oil with tongs